AswiniThiru/neocortexapi/source/MySEProject/Documentation/README.md

 **Methods used in Filedatahelper Class**

-getfiledata(): Retrieves the stored file data as a string. getimagepath(): Retrieves the stored image path as a string. getcurrentSD(): Retrieves the current instance of SdValueModal. setcurrentSD(SdValueModal model): Sets the current instance of SdValueModal. setfiledata(string content): Sets the file data with the provided content. setimagepath(string path): Sets the image path with the provided path.
+'getfiledata()': Retrieves the stored file data as a string.
+'getimagepath()': Retrieves the stored image path as a string.
+'getcurrentSD()': Retrieves the current instance of SdValueModal.
+'setcurrentSD(SdValueModel model)': Sets the current instance of SdValueModal.
+'setfiledata(string content)': Sets the file data with the provided content.
+'setimagepath(string path)': Sets the image path with the provided path.

 Usage: